toramregistlet/toramregistlet.github.io/Registlet/Registlet.md

 Max Level: 9
 Rarity: Rare

+## Speed Resonance
+(Lv: 190, 250)
+> `Resonance` will only enhance stats that affect acceleration, but the enhancement is reduced by 90% _(-8% per level)._

+Max Level: 9
+Rarity: Rare

+## Focus Resonance
+(Lv: 210)
+> The skill `Resonance` will always choose the buff that boosts Accuracy and Critical Rate, but the Accuracy and Critical Rate boost is reduced by (95-5×level)%. _Note: If multiple Resonance registlets are equipped, the first Resonance registlet equipped will take effect_

+Max Level: 9
+Rarity:

 ## Bloody Bite Enhancer
 (Lv: 170, 190, 210)
 > Raises the power of `Bloody Bite` by 10% _(+10% per level)._